What Thanksgiving foods can you bring on an airplane?

 The TSA says that more often than not, food items often need additional security screening.
 TSA recommends it is best to place those items in an easily accessible location of the carry-on when packing them and then remove those items from your bag and place them in a bin for screening at the checkpoint.

-Below is a list of what Thanksgiving foods can be transported through a TSA checkpoint, according to the TSA:
+Below is a list of what Thanksgiving foods can be transported through a TSA checkpoint, according to the agency:

 - Baked goods.
 Homemade or store-bought pies, cakes, cookies, brownies and other sweet treats.